shixuan-zhang/shixuan-zhang.github.io/_pages/about.md

 Hi, my name is Zhang (张), Shi-Xuan(世轩).
 I am an assistant professor in the Wm Michael Barnes '64 Department of Industrial & Systems Engineering ([ISEN](https://engineering.tamu.edu/industrial/profiles/zhang-shixuan.html)), Texas A&M University.
-I received my PhD degree in Operations Research at [ISyE, Georgia Tech](https://www.isye.gatech.edu), supervised by [Dr. Andy Sun](https://mitmgmtfaculty.mit.edu/sunx/).
-Before joining ISEN, I was a postdoctoral fellow at [ICERM](https://icerm.brown.edu), mentored by [Dr. Greg Blekherman](https://sites.google.com/site/grrigg/).

 My research interests lie generally in mathematical optimization theory and algorithms for operations research, data science, and systems engineering.
-In particular, I have been working in the following areas:
+In particular, I have been working in the following topics and their applications:

-* Polynomial and integer optimization;
+* Polynomial optimization;
+* Integer optimization;
-* Stochastic and robust optimization;
+* Stochastic optimization;
-* Energy systems planning.
+* Robust optimization.

-My CV can be downloaded [here](files/CV_shixuan.pdf) (last updated on 2023-09-06).
+My CV can be downloaded [here](files/CV_shixuan.pdf) (updated on 2025-02-21).